DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 ## **Compile SNOPT and IPOPT for pyOptSparse (optional)**

-This step is needed if want to use SNOPT and IPOPT optimizers.
+This step is needed if you want to use SNOPT and IPOPT optimizers.
 Detailed instructions are available from [pyOptSparse Documentation](https://mdolab-pyoptsparse.readthedocs-hosted.com/en/v2.1.0/optimizers.html).

 **IPOPT**